 Denison and his colleagues were developing the discourse of a professional medical climatology, whose quantitative foundation and wide scope gave it an overarching legitimacy.
 They were providing the language and the methodological basis from which the local construction of climates could draw, and Eureka Springs’s publicists would capitalize on this opportunity.

-Though, as Carey and others have established, the climatological characteristics understood as being healthy are often temporally and geographically specific, we can make some general statements about what sort of environments individuals, scientists, and doctors took to be healthy in the latter half of nineteenthcentury America.
+Though, as Carey and others have established, the climatological characteristics understood as being healthy are often temporally and geographically specific, we can make some general statements about what sort of environments individuals, scientists, and doctors took to be healthy in the latter half of nineteenth-century America.
 Jones has found that early physicians interested in climatotherapy believed that locations with mild weather, plenty of sun, dry air, and a relatively high elevation tended to be the most healthful.
 This is corroborated by Conevery Bolton Valenčius’s work on mid-nineteenth-century settlers in Missouri and Arkansas, who understood extreme and quickly changing temperatures, cloudy skies, and low elevations to be health risks.
 Given these facts and the discourse that supported them, scientists and doctors could make distinctions between healthful and unhealthful locations based on their climatological attributes if the data was available (and sometimes when it was not).

 Climatology and Physicians in Arkansas